user01/h3-py-geo_to_h3/h3cuda_pkg/README.md

 Based on testing, the effect is small.
 It occurs less than 1% of the time and the error less than 0.1% of the hex size.

 In short, the results are not verbatim, but are quite close for heatmaps or coarse selections.

+## Building

+Package is built and tested on Pop_OS 20.04, CUDA 11.4, gcc7, and an RTX 3090.

+Github actions attempts to build the package as a wheel, but YMMV and building yourself is recommended.

+1. Create python environment with parent directory's `Pipfile` - `pipenv install`
+2. Adjust `setup.py` - notably `extra_compile_args` to point to your gcc and specific arch if required
+3. Build `make wheel`.
+If successful, result is `dist/h3cuda*.whl`

+`make all` will uninstall `h3cuda`, build the package, install, and run provided tests.

 ## Licenses